LeDuyNg/CMPE-131-Team-2-FOODpApp/readme.md

 **Implemented:**
 - Anyone can view the details of a recipe including ingredients and instructions.
 - Users can search recipes by title or ingredient keywords.
+- Users can view their own profile, including their submitted recipes.
 - Homepage or main recipe list shows all recipes available in the database.
 - Users can filter recipes by tags like 'vegan', 'dessert', etc.